kinngh/shopify-node-express-mongodb-app/docs/SETUP.md

 # Setup

 This is an in-depth guide on using this repo.
-This goes over getting the base repo up and running, to understand how to add your own customizations server side like registering webhooks, routes, etc, refer to [Notes](./NOTES.md).
+This goes over getting the base repo up and running, to understand how to add your own customizations server side like registering webhooks, routes, etc, refer to [Notes](/docs/NOTES.md).

-For deploying to servers, refer to [Deployment](./docs/Deployment.md).

 `Windows` users, run `npm install -g win-node-env` before running the repo since `NODE_ENV` isn't recognized in Windows.
 Alternatively, you can replace it with `cross-env` and update `package.json` accordingly.